Traj2Action: A Co-Denoising Framework for Trajectory-Guided Human-to-Robot Skill Transfer: Appendix

 \subsubsection{Evaluation Protocol Details}

 For each task, a full evaluation round consists of 50 trials with varied initial object configurations to test for generalization.

-\begin{itemize}[itemsep=0pt, topsep=4pt, leftmargin=*] \item For \textit{pick up the water bottle}, we pre-selected 50 distinct bottle positions and orientations uniformly across the workspace.
+\begin{itemize} \item For \textit{pick up the water bottle}, we pre-selected 50 distinct bottle positions and orientations uniformly across the workspace.
 These poses were marked with invisible ink to ensure consistent placement during evaluation.

 \item For \textit{pick up the tomato and put it in the tray}, we defined 24 distinct triplets of positions for the tomato, yellow tray, and blue tray.
 For each triplet, we tested two separate prompts (``put it in the yellow tray'' and ``put it in the blue tray''), resulting in 48 trials.
 For the final triplet configuration, we added a pumpkin as a distractor object and tested the two prompts again, yielding 2 more trials for a total of 50.